Forever Young (Alphaville song): Youth Group version

 In 2005, Australian rock band Youth Group were asked by the producers of the American television series The O.C. to record a version of "Forever Young" for use in the show, following a positive response to the use of their single "Shadowland" in a previous episode.
 Their version of "Forever Young" was used in the show and the show's trailers and was included on the soundtrack album Music from the OC: Mix 5.

-Released as a single in Australia on 6 March 2006, the song reached number one on the ARIA singles chart for two weeks.
+Released as a single on 6 March 2006, the song reached number one on the Australian ARIA Singles Chart for two nonconsecutive weeks and also entered the top 10 in New Zealand, reaching number seven on the RIANZ Singles Chart.
+In the United States, the song appeared on the Billboard Bubbling Under Hot 100 Singles chart, peaking at number 10.
 The track was included on Youth Group's third studio album, Casino Twilight Dogs, released later that year.